-We consent to the inclusion in this Registration Statement of Fusion Fuel Green PLC on Form F-1 of our report dated August 12, 2020, which includes an explanatory paragraph as to Fusion Fuel Green Limited's ability to continue as a going concern, with respect to our audit of the financial statements of Fusion Fuel Green Limited as of June 30, 2020 and for the period from April 3, 2020 (inception) through June 30, 2020 and our report dated August 12, 2020, which includes an explanatory paragraph as to Fusion Welcome - Fuel, S.A.'s ability to continue as a going concern, with respect to our audit of the consolidated financial statements of Fusion Welcome Fuel, S.A. as of December 31, 2019 and 2018 and for the year ended December 31, 2019 and the period from July 26, 2018 (inception) to December 31, 2018, which report appears in the Prospectus, which is part of this Registration Statement.
+We consent to the inclusion in this Registration Statement of Fusion Fuel Green PLC on Amendment No. 1 to Form F-1 [File No. 333-251990] of our report dated August 12, 2020, which includes an explanatory paragraph as to Fusion Fuel Green Limited's ability to continue as a going concern, with respect to our audit of the financial statements of Fusion Fuel Green Limited as of June 30, 2020 and for the period from April 3, 2020 (inception) to June 30, 2020 and our report dated August 12, 2020, which includes an explanatory paragraph as to Fusion Welcome - Fuel, S.A.'s ability to continue as a going concern, with respect to our audit of the consolidated financial statements of Fusion Welcome Fuel, S.A. as of December 31, 2019 and 2018 and for the year ended December 31, 2019 and the period from July 26, 2018 (inception) to December 31, 2018, which reports appear in the Prospectus, which is part of this Registration Statement.
 We also consent to the reference to our Firm under the heading "Experts" in such Prospectus.

-Marcum LLP Houston, Texas January 8, 2021
+Marcum LLP Houston, Texas January 26, 2021